 Directions to Horse Camp: From the Whiskeytown Visitors Center on Hwy 299 (approx 10 miles east of Redding) go south on Kennedy.
 In 2 miles the road veers sharply right across the dam- do NOT go that way- instead continue straight (south) onto Paige Bar Road.
 In about 2 more miles the road cuts back sharply to the left (NEED camp is to the right).
 Make the sharp left turn (almost 180 degrees) and continue for 1/2 mile (the road becomes gravel) to Horse Camp.
 Parking will be on the north side only (left).
 We will direct you where to park and camp (I will be there from 3PM Friday on) (we don’t want cars and tents in the middle of the race area!).
 You can camp any or all of the three nights, if desired: Friday, Saturday, Sunday.

 Update 2: Parking (and Camping, if desired!) are included.
-We also will be serving a hot meal from 2:00-3:00 pm and every three hours after that.
+We also will be serving hot sandwiches and/or soup from 2:00-3:00 pm and every three hours after that.
 It’s going to be Party-Time until the last biped comes home to roost!
 Sign up now- three options!

 Update 1: Yes, there will be winners in the 18 mile and 36 mile categories.
 Everyone will start the final lap of these races at the same time, first one back is the winner.
 In the Unlimited Category, however, your time on the last lap does not matter, the winner is the person with the most total miles (see the rules below).
 If two people finish with the same # of miles it is a tie, if you want to win, you have to go farther!
 Medals for 1st, 2nd and 3rd place male and female in each distance, special awards for 1st place male and female in the unlimited category.

-Can you manage a 15 minute per mile pace on gently rolling single track trails?
+Can you manage a 15 minute per mile pace on moderately rolling single track trails?
 Of course you can!
 Most of you could do sub-10min/mile, some could do TWO miles in 15 minutes.